-A footpath continues to the south of Portmellon and after about a mile you arrive at Chapel Point, an isolated spit of land reaching out into the English Channel, offering a spectacular setting for the 3 houses built there (1933-1938).
+A footpath continues to the south of Portmellon and after about a mile you arrive at Chapel Point, an isolated spit of land reaching out into the English Channel, offering a spectacular setting for the three houses built there (1933-1938).
 Daphne Du Maurier wrote about Chapel Point in her novel "The House on the Strand".
 The beach at Chapel Point is called Colona Beach.

 Just up from Colona Beach along the Coastal Footpath to Turbot Point is Bodrugans Leap.
 So named because from here in 1487 it is said Sir Henry Bodrugan made a tremendous leap over the cliffs into a waiting boat and fled to France.
 He was being pursued by an army of Sir Richard Edgcumbe for treason.